awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-lambda-non-proxy-integration.md

 1. From **Details**, choose **Policies**\.

 1. From the list of policies, choose **APIGatewayLambdaExecPolicy**, choose **Policy Actions**, and then choose **Delete**\.
 When prompted, choose **Delete**\.

-You have now reached the end of this walkthrough\.